 - equalization according to the programof the satellite receiver manufacturer;

-- adjustment by a specially developed program;
+- equalization using a specially developed program;

-Alignment on the program of the manufacturer of satellite receivers
+Equalization according to the program of the manufacturer of satellite receivers

 The main blocks of the program involved in the adjustment process are:

 - viewing and editing;

 - coordinate transformation;